DOI10.47051/CKDR2717

 Spanish common name: Tierrera de Pachacámac.

 Recognition: ♂♂ 54.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=46 cm. ♀♀ 69.5 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=62 cm..1 Atractus pachacamac can be recognized by having a round head similar in width to the neck, small eyes, and a dorsal pattern consisting of narrow (1–3 dorsal scales wide) cream bands alternated with broad (4–6 dorsal scales wide) bands that are lighter in the middle (Fig. 1).1,2 Juveniles and young adults have a whitish or cream nape band, but this gradually disappears in large individuals.1,2 In Ecuadorian Amazonia, A. pachacamac is most easily confused with A. major, but this other snake has a dark mid-dorsal stripe on the neck.2,3 In the Río Quijos valley, A. pachacamac co-occurs with A. ukupacha, which can be identified by having solid black bands, having less than 42 subcaudal scales in males, and being under 52 cm in total length.1 Atractus atlas and A. touzeti have a dorsal pattern similar to A. pachacamac, but these snakes are larger (adults reaching more than 90 cm in total length) and occur at elevations above 1800 m.2,4
+Snout–vent length=62 cm..1 Atractus pachacamac can be recognized by having a round head similar in width to the neck, small eyes, and a dorsal pattern consisting of narrow (1–3 dorsal scales wide) cream bands alternated with broad (4–6 dorsal scales wide) bands that are lighter in the middle (Fig. 1).1,2 Juveniles and young adults have a whitish or cream nape band, but this gradually disappears in large individuals.1,2 In the Ecuadorian Amazonia, A. pachacamac is most easily confused with A. major, but this other snake has a dark mid-dorsal stripe on the neck.2,3 In the Río Quijos valley, A. pachacamac co-occurs with A. ukupacha, which can be identified by having solid black bands, having less than 42 subcaudal scales in males, and being under 52 cm in total length.1 Atractus atlas and A. touzeti have a dorsal pattern similar to A. pachacamac, but these snakes are larger (adults reaching more than 90 cm in total length) and occur at elevations above 1800 m.2,4

 Figure showing variation among individuals of Atractus pachacamac